Healthy Homes Assessment Fernhill

 Fernhill Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Fernhill and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Fernhill and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable to your rental home.
+• Property managers and landlords are required to keep records that prove the conformance to any Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

 Beginning 1 July 2021

-• Private landlords and property managers should ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers should make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes